My talk on the basics of Physically Unclonable Functions got accepted for presentation at the 33rd Chaos Communication Congress (33C3).

 You can find the (excellent) video registration by C3POC here.

-Pol Van Aubel | PhD Student / Lecturer in Information Security at Radboud University
+Pol Van Aubel | Lecturer in Digital Security at Radboud University

 Published